Martavis Bryant: 2015 season

 On August 27, 2015, Bryant was suspended the first four games due to violating the league's substance abuse policy.
-During his suspension, he spent time at a rehabilitation center in Houston, Texas and worked with ex-NBA coach John Lucas.
-Although he was available to return for Week 5, he missed the game due to a knee injury, so he made his 2015 debut on October 18, 2015.
-In a 25–13 victory over the Arizona Cardinals, he caught six passes for 137 yards and two touchdowns including an 88-yard touchdown.
-His first start of the season was on October 25, 2015, at the Kansas City Chiefs, and in his second game he caught three receptions for 45 yards and a touchdown.
-During a Week 10 matchup against the Cleveland Browns, Bryant had a season-high 178 receiving yards on six catches while also scoring a 64-yard touchdown.
-On December 13, 2015, he caught a season-high seven receptions for 49 yards in a 33–20 victory over the Bengals.
-In Week 15, he made a season-high ten catches for 87 yards in a 34–27 win over the Denver Broncos, making it the first time he caught over nine passes in his career.
+During his suspension, he spent time at a rehabilitation center in Houston, Texas, and worked with ex-NBA coach John Lucas.
+Although he was available to return for Week 5, he missed the game due to a knee injury, so he made his season debut on October 18.
+In a 25–13 victory over the Arizona Cardinals, he caught six passes for 137 yards and two touchdowns, including an 88-yard touchdown.
+His first start of the season was on October 25 against the Kansas City Chiefs, where he caught three receptions for 45 yards and a touchdown.
+During a Week 10 matchup against the Cleveland Browns, Bryant had a season-high 178 receiving yards on six catches, while also scoring a 64-yard touchdown.
+On December 13, he caught a season-high seven receptions for 49 yards, in a 33–20 victory over the Bengals.
+In Week 15, he made a season-high ten catches for 87 yards in a 34–27 win over the Denver Broncos.
+This was the first time in his career that he caught over nine passes in a single game.

-On January 9, 2016, against the Cincinnati Bengals in the Wild Card Round, while in the red zone, quarterback Ben Roethlisberger threw a pass into the corner of the endzone intended for Bryant.
+On January 9, 2016, against the Bengals in the Wild Card Round, while in the red zone, quarterback Ben Roethlisberger threw a pass into the corner of the end zone, which was intended for Bryant.
 During the process of the catch, he did a front flip and maintained control of the ball while holding it on the back of his leg throughout the flip.
 The NFL VP of officiating later deemed this should not have been ruled a catch.
 This score gave the Steelers a 15–0 lead en route to winning the game by a score of 18–16.
-In the Divisional Round against the Broncos, Bryant had nine receptions for 154 yards and also rushed for 40 yards in the 23–16 defeat.
+In the Divisional Round against the Broncos, Bryant made nine receptions for 154 yards, while rushing for 40 yards, in a 23–16 defeat.

 2016 season

-On March 14, 2016, the NFL announced it had suspended Bryant for the entire 2016 NFL season for violating the league's substance abuse policy.
+On March 14, 2016, the NFL announced it had suspended Bryant for the entire 2016 NFL season for again violating the league's substance abuse policy.